Molokini Crater

 Show all

-Because Molokini is three miles offshore of Maui, you never know what you're going to find.
-Eagle rays, dolphins, and harmless reef sharks will frequently mingle with resident critters like parrotfish and octopus.
-In winter if you dive a few feet below water, or go on a scuba or snuba dive, the haunting song of humpback whales reverberates in the distance.
-Note that Hawaiian green sea turtles are rarely spotted at Molokini Crater, which is why many boats include a second snorkeling trip at "Turtle Town" off of Maui's southern coast.
+As Molokini is three miles offshore of Maui, you never know what you're going to find.
+Eagle rays, dolphins, and harmless reef sharks will frequently mingle with resident critters such as parrotfish and octopus.
+Note that Hawaiian green sea turtles are a rare sight at Molokini Crater.
+As such, many tour boat trips include a second snorkeling trip at "Turtle Town" off of Maui's southern coast.

 Show all